...

 Claims

-If you are offering organic soaps, you must ensure that they meet the standards set by relevant certifying bodies.
-For this, you may need to provide certification documentation to support your claim.
+If you are offering organic soaps boxes, you must ensure that they meet the standards set by relevant certifying bodies such as the United States Department of Agriculture organic certification program outlined here: USDA Organic Certification

 Compliance with Local Regulations